StuPro-TOSCAna/TOSCAna/server/src/main/resources/cloudFoundry/readme.txt

 ---Deployment---
 Go to /output/scripts and run the deploy_application(s).sh scripts to deploy your applications.
-If you application uses a service like a database, TOSCAna choose a suitable service for you.
+If your application uses a service like a database, TOSCAna chooses a suitable service for you.
 We took automatically a free-plan which may not suitable for you.
 But you are able to change it manually.
   - Just look for a suitable service / plan in the /output/all_services.txt
   - change in the deploy_application(s).sh all occurrence of the old service / plan and change it to the new one.